-In July 2018 we were contacted by Emma Pace, an Italian teacher living near Turin.
+In July 2018, we were contacted by Emma Pace, an Italian teacher living near Turin.
 She had been visiting her local cemetery and was intrigued by the graves of sixteen British soldiers dating from the end of the First World War.
-This led us on to a fascinating research project into their stories, and Emma will be taking her students to the cemetery on the centenary of the Armistice to commemorate the soldiers who died so far from home.
-Here, we give a brief account of the research, and more information about the soldiers will follow, along with accounts of any activities or visits Emma organises for her students.
+This led us on to a fascinating research project into their stories; the project highlight was when Emma took her students to the cemetery on the centenary of the Armistice to commemorate the soldiers who died so far from home.

 How did the soldiers end up in Turin?